Gingerbread Cutout Cookies

 - Red and green paste food coloring

 - In a large bowl, cream butter and brown sugar until light and fluffy.
 Add egg and molasses.
 Combine the flour, ginger, baking soda, cinnamon, cloves and salt; gradually add to creamed mixture and mix well.
-Cover and refrigerate for 4 hours or overnight or until easy to handle.
+Cover and refrigerate until easy to handle, about 4 hours or overnight.

-- On a lightly floured surface, roll dough to 1/8-in. thickness.
+- Preheat oven to 350°.
+On a lightly floured surface, roll dough to 1/8-in. thickness.
 Cut with floured 2-1/2-in. cookie cutters.
 Place 1 in. apart on ungreased baking sheets.

-- Bake at 350° for 8-10 minutes or until edges are firm.
+- Bake until edges are firm, 8-10 minutes.
 Remove to wire racks to cool.
-Tint some of the frosting red and some green.
+Tint some of the frosting red and some green; leave remaining frosting plain.
 Decorate cookies.

 Nutrition Facts1 cookie: 77 calories, 2g fat (1g saturated fat), 10mg cholesterol, 69mg sodium, 13g carbohydrate (6g sugars, 0 fiber), 1g protein.